 In 1990 trusteeship of the outer areas of the Park, both north and south of the Sporting Complex, passed to the Council of the City of Sydney (as Trustees of Crown Land).

 In 2009 the Minister responsible for Crown Lands returned a portion of the southern outer park to the control of the Trust.
-The Trust is now working with Council on joint initiatives to improve the Park.
 Since 1991 the upper levels of the grandstand have been fitted out as office accommodation, originally to house the Department of Sport and Recreation and more recently under lease to educational, examination, testing and computer software development organisations, as well as the GBOTA.

 Currently, as well as greyhound racing, the Complex is utilised for sport, functions and community events.
 Local schools receive use of the facilities at no charge and the Trust encourages interaction with the community.
 The Complex is also used extensively for the conduct of tertiary examinations.
+The income from all events is distributed to the NSW GBOTA pursuant to its deed with the Trust.